Top Manufacturer of Pyrolysis Machines/Units

 2. Key factors that affect oil yield

 Feedstock used.
-The type of waste used affects the yield of the oil.
-Plastics like polyethylene and polypropylene produce a lot of oil.
-Rubber waste, mixed waste, and biomass produce less oil.
-Moisture content in the waste reduces the yield of the oil.
-Dry waste produces more oil than wet waste.
+The nature of the waste used determines the amount of oil produced.
+For example, plastic wastes such as polyethylene and polypropylene produce a higher quantity of oil while rubber waste, mixed waste, and biomass produce lesser amounts of oil.
+Also, moisture content in the waste decreases the amount of oil produced.
+Wet waste yields less oil than dry waste.

 Pyrolysis tire oil